 Glen Ochre had a tough, wild and courageous life.
-Here’s a link to an ABC radio interview with her partner Ed McKinley, Co-founder of the Groupwork Institute about her and the story she wrote before she died.
+Here’s a link to an ABC radio interview with her partner Ed McKinley, Co-founder of the Groupwork Centre, about her and the story she wrote before she died.

 Her experience of violence, poverty, rape and discrimination from a young age stirred her passion for a just, nonviolent and sustainable world.
 These forces shaped Glen’s work as an activist, feminist, facilitator and educator, and her determination to find better ways of living and working together.

 Glen was a great innovator in the movement for social change that swept the world from her teenage years.
 It was her vision that brought together the team that established the Commonground Co-operative international community and the Groupwork Institute (now the Groupwork Centre).